sericaia/react-msf-presentation/slides/lifecycle.md

 ## Lifecycle

-Hooking into the specific moments of the Component lifecycle
+Note: Hooking into the specific moments of the Component lifecycle

 ### Mounting